Samsung Galaxy S26 Ultra design leaked in a latest poster for promotions: What’s new?

 Edited By: Divya | Published By: Divya | Published: Feb 03, 2026, 03:55 PM (IST)

 Samsung is planning to launch the flagship Galaxy S26 series globally this month, and, if leaks are to be believed, the launch is on February 25th.
 Ahead of the expected launch, the Galaxy S26 Ultra’s design has been leaked in promotional posters.
-Also Read: This TV doesn’t fit in your living room…your living room fits around it
+Also Read: Samsung Galaxy S26 Ultra battery details leak, and fans may not like it

 Based on the previous leaks and rumours, the Galaxy S26 Ultra is expected to pack the Snapdragon 8 Elite Gen 5 chipset under the hood, along with a 5000mAh battery with 60W charging support.
 It is also expected to feature a 6.9-inch AMOLED display with a 120Hz refresh rate.
 Leaks say it will run on Android 16-based One UI 8.5 and may offer at least 256GB storage option.